sedos-project/oedatamodel/README.md

 # Oedatamodel - Usage

 ## OEDataModel variations

+- OEDataModel-parameter
+    - Main usage as CSV files
+    - Optimized for user-friendly documentation of parameters for energy systems modelling
+    - Tool that maps the parameter model to the concrete and/or normalization model will be provided.
+Please be aware about new features.

 - OEDataModel-concrete
     - Main usage as CSV files
     - Tool that maps the concrete model to the normalization model will be provided.
 Please be aware about new features.